 Continued scrutiny of state and local government retirement plans is expected to continue in 2016.
 GFOA will continue to educate members of Congress about the true fiscal condition of public pension systems, consider whether proposed initiatives provide the flexibility the public sector needs to provide retirement security to its employees, and oppose congressional proposals that undermine state and local governments’ authority to effectively govern and finance their pension plans.

 Often, congressional proposals to address pension “problems” are not limited to the plans that are in distress.
-Instead they seek to impose a federal mandate on all state and local governments in areas within the fiscal sovereignty of those states and localities.
+Instead, they seek to impose a federal mandate on all state and local governments in areas within the fiscal sovereignty of those states and localities.
 These proposals are conflicting, administratively burdensome, and costly.
-Moreover, some of their assumptions about management of pension funds directly contradicts GFOA's best practices on pension and benefits administration.
+Moreover, some of their assumptions about management of pension funds directly contradict GFOA's best practices on pension and benefits administration.

 The damage weathered by many systems through the tough fiscal years post-great recession has not gone unnoticed by the fiduciaries of these funds.
 Nor has it been ignored by state and local governments.
 There is no fiscal epidemic threatening state and local pensions, but pension funding levels are still not close enough to peak funding.
 Some legitimate concerns still exist about the extent of underfunding in certain jurisdictions; however, in these cases, a modest increase in contributions to take advantage of compound interest, or modifications to employee eligibility and benefits, or both, will be adequate to remedy the underfunding problem.